The glory days for coal are over.

 How much energy can wind turbines produce?
 Most land-based turbines operate with a capacity of between two and three megawatts – enough to supply about 1,500 standard homes with electricity.
 Bear in mind that this is just for one turbine on its own – most turbines are grouped together on a wind farm, and of course a whole farm generates much more energy.
 For example, the Macarthur wind farm in Victoria, which was built by Meridian Energy (a company we invest in), generates enough electricity to power 154,000 homes.

 We recognise that resources are needed to manufacture wind turbines, but a 2014 study by the Intergovernmental Panel on Climate Change (IPCC) found that turbines are usually the least emissions-intensive form of electricity available and that most of the time they can ‘pay themselves off’ environmentally after just three years of use.

 How we’ve invested in wind: We’ve found wind energy to be a profitable investment through a number of companies, such as wind turbine manufacturer Vestas and Infigen, one of Australia’s largest publicly listed owners of wind farms.
-See how Infigen is capitalising on the growing demand for wind power:

 How solar power works: When sunlight hits a solar panel, the energy from the heat of the sun is absorbed into photovoltaic cells.
 These cells change the energy into direct current (DC), which is converted to alternating current (AC) that can be used for electricity.
 DC is battery power and it works like water moving one way through a hose where electricity is only sent in one direction – whereas the AC power that comes out of a power point sends the same electricity back and forth very fast so it’s more efficient and can be transported long distances.
 Solar panels can’t produce power at night – they need sunlight to work.